rakhimov/scram/source/doc/fault_tree_generator.rst

 =================
 * Random number generator seed.
 * Number of primary events.
-* Approximate Ratio primary events to intermediate events.
+* Approximate ratio primary events to intermediate events.
 Average.
 * Approximate ratio of reused primary events.
 This events may show up in several places in the tree.
 * Minimum and maximum probabilities for primary events.